-There are strong linkages between MSC Principles 1 & 3.
+There are strong linkages between MSC Principles 1&3.
 Essentially, Principle 1 is an indicator of how management is succeeding (in terms of stock status), by what measures and based on what information, whilst Principle 3 asks how decisions are taken, according to what objectives and by who.
 There is therefore often - but not always - a strong link between Principle 1 and Principle 3 pre-assessment findings and therefore a linkage in thinking how to address any gaps identified.

-In considering the fisheries that fall into the non-EU quota species category, it will be an important task of this Stage 3 project to consider where management responsibility lies (or should lie) when addressing any gaps identified.
-This report will return to this topic in later sections.
-It should be noted however that although this project can give consideration and make informed and practically minded suggestions about where management responsibility lies, ultimately this would be expected to be clarified through management processes.
+In considering the fisheries that fall into the non-EU quota species category it will be an important task of this stage 3 project to consider where management responsibility lies (or should lie) when addressing any gaps identified.
+This will be a topic that this report returns to in later sections, although it should be noted that though this project can give consideration and make informed and practically minding suggestions about where management responsibility lies, ultimately this would be expected to be clarified through management processes.

 In the section above, in relation to the EU quota species, the presence of internationally coordinated scientific advice and an EU quota provides an indication that a stock is primarily managed at an EU level.
 Where these indicators are absent the precise definition of management responsibility is less clear.
-This lack of clarity results in a lower score for Principle 3 in the MSC pre-assessment as it is typically associated with only implicit management objectives (the act of stating fishery specific management objectives, often clarifies where management responsibility lies) and unclear decision making processes.
+This lack of clarity results in a lower score for Principle 3 in the MSC preassessment as it typically associated with only implicit management objectives (the act of stating fishery specific management objectives, often clarifies where management responsibility lies) and unclear decision making processes.

 The stock boundaries for species falling into this category may also be more poorly defined (or undefined) and whilst this still includes a number of demersal finfish, these tend to the less commercially important or less heavily exploited in the past.
-Interestingly there are no pelagic fish in this category, but by contrast there are a large number of shellfish (Table 4).
+Interestingly there are no pelagic fish in this category, but by contrast there are a large number of shellfish: